What is Wrong with CDs

 MACHINA DYNAMICA, May 2014

 Have you ever asked yourself why CDs often sound thin, undynamic, threadbare, hollow, tinny, bass shy, whimpy, rolled off, jangly, radio like, congealed, generic, uninspiring, airless and discombobulated?
-Here we look at some fundamental problems inherent with CD playback that might help explain why CDs frequently sound horrible.
+Here we look at some fundamental problems inherent with CD playback that might help explain why CDs frequently sound pretty awful.

 1. Many CDs are out of round.
 For that reason they wobble and flop around inside the transport during play, making accurate laser reading of the data difficult since the tracking servo mechanism must work overtime.
 Thus, the Audio Desk Systeme Sound Improver was born.

-3. The CD transport must be absolutely level for the best sound, otherwise the spinning CD tends to flop around in there, especially if it's out of round, making the laser reading much more difficult.
+3. The CD transport must be absolutely level for the best sound, otherwise the spinning CD tends to flop around in there, especially if it is out of round, making the laser reading much more difficult.
 Coming Soon!!
-Why Reed Solomon Error Correction codes don't correct all errors.
-The level of the top of the CD player chassis may or may not be the same level as the actual transport so it's best to obtain level directly on the CD spindle with a small bubble level.
+Why Reed Solomon Error Correction codes do not correct all errors.
+The level of the top of the CD player chassis may or may not be the same level as the actual transport so it is best to obtain level directly on the CD spindle with a small bubble level.

 Figure 1.
 Seismic vibration producing motion of building structure